jeany55/MyAccountant/README.md

 ### **LibDataBroker support**

-MyAccountant registers realm balance, session income and profit, today's income and profit, and the week's income and profit with **LDB (Lib Data Broker)**.
+MyAccountant registers data from tabs with **LDB (Lib Data Broker)**.
+You can specify which tabs send LDB data in tab configuration.

 This lets you see MyAccountant information in any addon that supports showing LDB data like Titan Panel or Bazooka.